Dr Geoff Neal – Chair

 Geoff is SPAW’s Lead Veterinarian and has been a Trustee since 2013.
 Geoff keeps the day-to-day SPAW veterinary machine ticking along.
 Never a day goes by where he is not assisting with an animal welfare situation on island, either by phone, email or in person.

-Geoff has participated in 13 SPAW field clinics on islands including Tongatapu, Fiji, Tavenui, Vava’u and Nomuka.
+Geoff has participated in 20 SPAW field clinics on the islands of Tongatapu, Vava’u, Nomuka, Ha’apai, Savai’i, and Taveuni.

 Geoff studied at Massey University in Palmerston North and worked as a mixed animal vet in the Manawatu and King Country before heading over to the UK to work.
-Geoff lives and works in Auckland.
+Geoff lives and works in Auckland and the upper North Island.

 Karen Schade – Founder and Fundraising Advisor

 Karen founded SPAW in 2010 after returning from living in the Cook Islands.
-An avid animal welfare advocate, Karen has managed multiple animal welfare projects across the Pacific Islands including on Rarotonga, Nuie, Mangaia, Aiutaki, Sava’ii, Upolu, The Marshall Islands, Tongatapu and Vava’u.
+An avid animal welfare advocate, Karen has been instrumental in the facilitation of and participation in multiple animal welfare projects across the Pacific Islands including on Rarotonga, Nuie, Mangaia, Aiutaki, Sava’ii, Upolu, The Marshall Islands, Tongatapu and Vava’u.

-Karen’s professional career has extended through FCMG and Professional Services Marketing and for the past fifteen years, she has worked with multiple non-profits to strengthen their fundraising and marketing capabilities.
+Karen’s professional career has extended through FMCG and Professional Services and for the past fifteen years she has worked with multiple non-profits to strengthen their fundraising and marketing capabilities.

-Karen recently completed her National Certificate in Horticulture.
-She uses these skills to care for a five-acre lifestyle property north of Auckland.
-She shares her life with her husband John and three rescue dogs Bentley, Oscar and Poppy.
+Karen recently completed her National Certificate in Horticulture and in 2024 received her Certification to provide companion animal welfare during a Civil Defence emergency.
+Karen and her husband John live on a lifestyle property north of Auckland with their three rescue dogs Bentley, Oscar and Poppy.

 Lilian Lawrence – Strategic Advisor